mitch7391/homebridge-cmd4-AdvantageAir/README.md

     A feedback messages from ConfigCreator of "COPIED and DONE!" is an indication of sucessful installation.

-    A feedback messages from ConfigCreator of "NOT COPIED but DONE!" is an indication of unsucessful installation.
-Then a script `copyEnhancedCmd4PriorityPollingQueueJs.sh` will be created in `<config.json storage path>` directory and you can run it manually to get it installed.
+    A feedback messages from ConfigCreator of "NOT COPIED but DONE!" is an indication of unsucessful installation of the optimised module but the config was generated sucesscully.
+A script `copyEnhancedCmd4PriorityPollingQueueJs.sh` will then be created in `<config.json storage path>` directory and you can run it to get it installed manually.

     The `<config.json storage path>` directory is the directory where "config.json" is stored.
 For Raspbian installation, it is typically `/var/lib/homebridge`.
 For Mac users, it is typically `$HOME/.homebridge`.
 For HOOBS users, it is typically `/var/lib/hoobs/<bridge>`.